kbrock/benchmark-sweet/README.md

 #### `compare_by`

 The code takes a different amount of time to process a `nil` vs a string.
-So the values are given metadata with the approperiate data used (i.e.: `metadata data: "nil"`) The benchmark is then told that the results need to be partitioned by `data` (i.e.: `compare_by :data`)
+So the values are given metadata with the appropriate data used (i.e.: `metadata data: "nil"`).
+The benchmark is then told that the results need to be partitioned by `data` (i.e.: `compare_by :data`).

-If you notice that the multipliers are only comparing values with the same data value and do not compare `"string"` values with `"nil"` values.
+The multipliers are only comparing values with the same data value and do not compare `"string"` values with `"nil"` values.

 Values for method labels (e.g.: `"to_s.split"`) and metrics (e.g.: `ips`) are already part of the partition.